neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 ![Sample Journey](https://raw.githubusercontent.com/neileverette/Golden-Flows/main/flight-flow.png)

+Look familiar?
-Look familar?
-Yep, we can map that story.
+Yep, we can map that story in stages.
 Each step later can have its own deep-dive into its own Golden Flow.

 ## Why focusing on the Golden Flow works